Gauff/ComicStripToKindle/readme.md

 3. Set up the outputs :
    Directory and email

-4. Select the comics PDF files
+4. Select the comics files (PDF, CBR, CBZ, and zip archives) or directories.

 5. Adjust image in preview mode :
    Apply and adjust enhancement profiles in real time: automatic rotation, levels, contrast, sharpening, and JPEG quality.